-Now that Paul is fourth on the all-time steals list, how far away is he from becoming No. 1?
+Now that Paul is third on the all-time steals list, how far away is he from becoming No. 1?
 He might have to pick up the pace if he hopes to be first on that list before he retires.

 Here's an updated list of the NBA's all-time steals list: